-It is an uncertain time, and the world is currently struggling to cope with the effects of the Coronavirus.
-Below you can find an overview of the impact of the Corona crisis for Green Card holders, Green Card winners or USA travelers.
+It is an uncertain time, and the world is struggling to cope with the effects of the Coronavirus, although the situation is slowly returning to normality in many countries.
+Below you will find an overview of the impact of the Corona crisis for Green Card holders, Green Card winners and USA travelers!

 Yes, the Green Card Lottery DV-2022 will be held this year as usual.
 The current situation due to the Coronavirus has no effect on this!